-DSL115W Diesel Power Systems
+Lab Hours 3 Credits 4 DSL115W : Diesel Power Systems

-Diesel Power Systems introduces students to diesel-operating theory, nomenclature, maintenance, overhaul, and troubleshooting procedures.
-Students learn about various secondary systems, such as exhaust, cooling, lubrication, fuel injection, and air induction.
+Diesel Power Systems introduces students to the fundamentals of diesel engines.
+The course covers theory and operation, nomenclature, maintenance, overhaul, and troubleshooting techniques.
+Students learn about various secondary diesel engine systems such as exhaust, cooling, lubrication, fuel injection, and air induction.
+Laboratory work supports a hands-on approach to classroom theory.
+Students work individually or as teams where they apply theory and operating principles and identify the components of the diesel engine.
+Lecture Hours 3